Vespersaurus

-Vespersaurus (meaning "western lizard") is a genus of noasaurid theropod dinosaur from the Early Cretaceous Rio Paraná Formation in the Paraná Basin, Brazil.
+Vespersaurus (meaning "western lizard") is a genus of noasaurid theropod dinosaur from the Cretaceous Rio Paraná Formation in the Paraná Basin, Brazil.
 The type and only species is V. paranaensis, which would have lived in the giant prehistoric Botucatu Desert.

 Etymology

 The generic name is derived from the Latin "vesper," meaning "evening/west," in reference to the town Cruzeiro do Oeste ("Western Cross") near which the fossils were found, and the Greek "sauros," meaning "lizard."
 The specific name refers to the Paraná state.

 Discovery and naming

 After the discovery of numerous skeletons of the pterosaurs Caiuajara and Keresdrakon at the Cemitério dos Pterossauros site near Cruzeiro do Oeste, the remains of small theropods were uncovered between 2011 and 2015.
 One of these was named and described in 2019 as Vespersaurus.
 The holotype, MPCO.V 0065d, was recovered from the Late Cretaceous period, found on dark red sandstones in the Rio Paraná Formation in the Paraná Basin, Brazil.
 Footprints belonging to Vespersaurus or a similar one-toed theropod were discovered near Cruzeiro do Oeste as early as the 1970s.